JordanPickles/data-collection-pipeline/README.md

         with open(fp, 'wb') as handler:
             handler.write(coin_img_data)

 ```
 Finally the coin links previously collated were then iterated through calling the load_coin_page() and scrape_webpage_data() methods to collect the data from each coin_link and then dump that data into local directories in the form of .jpg and .json files.

 ```
    def coin_link_iteration(self):
-        """This public method iterates through each coin link collected in the create_list_of_coin_links() and calls the private method, scrape_webpage_data() methods.
-The data from each coin link is appended to the self.coin_data list and this list is placed into a .json file and stored locally."""
+        """This public method iterates through the number of coin links specificed by the args.parse function when running the script (default = top 200 coins) and calls the private method, scrape_webpage_data() for each coin.
+        The data from each coin link is appended to the self.coin_data list and this data is dumped into a .json file and stored locally.""" coin_link_list = []

+        for i in range(self.num_coins):
+            coin_link_list.append(self.coin_link_list.pop(0))

-        for coin_link in self.coin_link_list:
+        for coin_link in coin_link_list:
             self.coin_data.append(self.__scrape_webpage_data(coin_link))

         if os.path.exists("raw_data") == False:
             os.makedirs("raw_data")

         with open("raw_data/data.json", "w") as file:
             json.dump(self.coin_data, file,indent=8)

 if __name__ == '__main__':